 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

 If you observe the Workflow, First, we are starting the Workflow.
 Next, it will run the Session task to load data from the text file to the SQL table.
 Once the data is transferred, the Informatica Command Task will copy Employee File from Source to the target

 Now, Let me start the Workflow.
 To do so, navigate to the Workflows menu and select the Start Workflow option.

-Now you can see the Employee file in Informatica default target location.
+Now you can see the Employee file in the default target location.

 Command Task in Informatica Example 2

-Instead of creating a Separate command task, you can also apply the functionality within the Informatica Session Task.
+Instead of creating a separate command task, you can also apply the functionality within the Session Task.
 Let me remove the Command task from the workflow to demonstrate the same.